Microfluidics for Cell Biology

 In conventional protocols on petri dishes or well plates, fluid deliveries are performed manually using pipettes.
 Solutions are directly added to the sample.

 Transferring protocols from a Petri dish to a microfluidic format usually requires some minor adjustments, as cells or tissue samples are exposed to solutions differently.
-Therefore, the use of microfluidics in cell biology provides many advantages by replacing the use of Petri dishes with microfluidic chambers (closed systems).
+Therefore, the use of microfluidic for cell biology provides many advantages by replacing the use of Petri dishes with microfluidic chambers (closed systems).
 Consequently, solutions cannot be deposited directly on the top of the cells but are perfused over the sample at a controlled flow rate, reaching all cells homogeneously.
 The use of a rotary valve with a perfusion system enables one to perfuse different solutions at given time points in the chip or chamber.
 In addition, automating the sequential delivery of solutions saves time and avoids creating bubbles inside the chips by disconnecting and reconnecting the traditional pump to the chip.

 Resources